laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

   - Since the motherboard USB ports exceeds apple's 15 ports limit, USBMap.kext will disable one of the USB3.2 Gen1 port at the back panel (Blue port).
 If you want to customize USB mapping, you can replace UTBMap.kext with your own.
     - Remember to include both USBToolBox.kext and UTBMap.kext
     - Do not use USBInjectAll.kext.
 It cause boot to freeze.
+    - Some reported that the UTBMap.kext provided is not working.
+You may try this UTBMap.kext mentioned in this issue: https://github.com/laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/issues/1
 - PlatformInfo (https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#platforminfo)
   - PlatformInfo -> Generic -> MLB
   - PlatformInfo -> Generic -> ROM